 It’s a type of insurance cover that protects your boiler and pays for repairs or a replacement should something go wrong.

-Most energy suppliers in Ireland offer boiler cover protection plans as an added extra, that you normally pay for as part of your energy bill each month.
+Most energy suppliers in Ireland offer boiler cover protection plans as an added extra that you pay for as part of your energy bill each month.

 Boiler servicing plans vary from one supplier to another, but can cover: